soukouna94/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. The shortest distance between two points is a straight line : Created a straight line on the terminal.
 7. I feel like I am diagonally parked in a parallel universe : created a diagonal line on the terminal.
 8. You are so much sunshine in every square inch : created a function which prints a square on the terminal.
+9. Fizz-Buzz : Print numbers from 0 to 10, for multiple of 3, print Fizz x3 and for multiple of 5x print.